ShamalLakshan/DCPforBlossom/README.md

 This script generates statistics for the Blossom Theme, a popular theme for various code editors and IDEs.
 The script collects data from various sources, including GitHub, Visual Studio Code Marketplace, and Package Control.

+## This is only a development version of the script.
+Script successfully deployed and running privately at [@BlossomThemeAdmin](https://github.com/BlossomThemeAdmin)

+TODO

+    Add Web skin download statistics

 Requirements

     Python 3.x